 b.
-Cross-shore Variation of \overline{H}{rms}
+Cross-shore Variation of \bar{H}{rms}

 The cross-shore variation of \overline{H}{rms} at high and low tide for both local and roller dissipation mechanisms are given in Figure 4.12.
 The number in the right corner of each panel indicates the model skill with the cross-shore bottom profile given as a reference.
 A bar is located near cross-shore location 200 m.
 Water elevation due to the tide influences the cross-shore location of wave dissipation.
 At high tide (Figure 4.12, lower panels) wave dissipation decreases over the bar allowing smaller waves to pass without breaking, resulting in dominant wave breaking on the beach face and locally smaller mean set-up over the bar and within the trough.
 At low tide (Figure 4.12, top panels), the effect of the bar becomes more pronounced; waves break offshore of the bar, which results in larger mean set-up over the bar and in the trough.
-Overall, the computed H{rms} compares well with the measurements (model skill > 0.90) with only a slight variation in model skill values indicates the roller does little to change the rms wave height structure, but instead functions to delay the transfer of momentum in the cross-shore.
+Overall, the computed H{rms} compares well with the measurements (model skill > 0.90) with only a slight variation in model skill between the local and roller dissipation.
+Agreement between roller and no roller skill values indicates the roller does little to change the rms wave height structure, but instead functions to delay the transfer of momentum in the cross-shore.
 The trend is similar for the uniform bathymetry case and the plot is omitted.